OctopusDeploy/blog/blog/2022-01/variable-update-notification/index.md

 Communication is paramount to a successful team.
 Daily stand-ups, message programs, and email keep everyone up-to-date with how things are progressing.
 Information can get lost in the shuffle, though, such as when a variable value gets updated.

-The [subscriptions](https://octopus.com/docs/administration/managing-infrastructure/subscriptions) feature of Octopus Deploy can be configured to notify users of when a variable has been updated automatically by either email or a webhook.
+The [subscriptions](https://octopus.com/docs/administration/managing-infrastructure/subscriptions) feature of Octopus Deploy can be configured to notify users when a variable has been updated automatically by an email or webhook.

-In this post, you'll learn how to use the subscriptions feature to post a message to Slack via Azure Functions.
+In this post, you learn how to use the subscriptions feature to post a message to Slack via Azure Functions.

 ## Creating Azure resources